TMEIT/website/howto-dev.md

   * Retroactively edit backups?

 ### Deployment
-* Helm is used to configure different Kubernetes environments, making changes to the database configuration to allow for running the app in a kubernetes test environment
+* Kustomize is used to configure different Kubernetes environments, making changes to the database configuration to allow for running the app in a kubernetes test environment
 * Alerts
   * Grafana+loki stack for monitoring